rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 $$Z_i = \frac{\sum_{j=1}^{n}\frac{z_j}{d_{ij}^p}}{\sum_{j=1}^{n}\frac{1}{d_{ij}^p}}$$

 In R, we can create an IDW temperature surface and clip that to the boundary of BC.
 This allows us to create a map of BC that displays our interpolated IDW temperature surface.
 To begin, make sure the climate data shapefile is read in.
-For this interpolation I am using a CRS of 3005.
+For this interpolation, I am using a CRS of 3005.
 ```{r IDW, echo=TRUE, eval=TRUE, warning=FALSE}
 # Read the shapefile
 climate_data <- st_read("ClimateData.shp")